newnix/nxes/README.md

 8. Look at moving away from Yacc/Bison for writing the lexer/parser
 9. Allow for nested lists, in turn allowing for trees and other derived data structures
 10. Look into creating a `printf(1)` builtin for more complex printing needs than just `$&echo`
+11. Consider changing variable/function binding syntax using more LISP-like forms, this would free up `=` from being a special character, which should make flags requiring '=' (e.g. `clang -std=c99`) more ergonomic than with the current parsing grammar. (having to do `'='` or similar)

 Some non-goals:
 1. Become a strict, functional programming language